-The following table shows the combined per share and total cash placement agent's fees we will pay to the placement agent in connection with the sale of the shares and warrants offered pursuant to this prospectus supplement and the related prospectus assuming the purchase of all of the shares and warrants offered hereby:
+The following table shows the per share and total cash placement agent's fees we will pay to the placement agent in connection with the sale of the shares of our common stock offered pursuant to this prospectus supplement and the accompanying base prospectus assuming the purchase of all of the shares offered hereby:

-Per Share of Common Stock and Corresponding Warrant \$ 0.09 Total \$30 50,000
+Per Share \$ 0.10 Total \$908,160

 Because there is no minimum offering amount required as a condition to closing in this offering, the actual total placement agent fees, if any, are not presently determinable and may be substantially less than the maximum amount set forth above.
-We have also agreed to reimburse the placement agent for its outof-pocket expenses in an amount not to exceed \$35,000 without our prior approval, such approval not to be unreasonably withheld.
+We have also agreed to reimburse the placement agent for its out-of-pocket expenses in an amount not to exceed \$35,000 without our prior approval, such approval not to be unreasonably withheld.
 In accordance with the rules and regulations of the Financial Industry Regulatory Authority, Inc., or FINRA, in no event may the maximum compensation payable to FINRA members and independent broker-dealers exceed 8.0% of the gross proceeds of this offering.